 There is some bad news for you too.
-You may hgave been hearing a rat noise in the attic, but there is one sure way of knowing whether or not it is a rat that you are dealing with.
-You will need to go up into the attic to check it out for yourself!
+You may have heard a rat noise in the attic, but there is one sure way of knowing whether or not it is a rat you are dealing with.
+You must go into the attic to check it out for yourself!

 Before you go upstairs, you need to be aware that rats can carry some nasty diseases, so you will need to go up there protected.
 Use strong boots, strong gloves, and a respirator.

-The most common sounds that you will get if you have rats in your attic is the noise of them scurrying around to find one of two things:
+The most common sound that you will get if you have rats in your attic is the noise of them scurrying around to find one of two things:

-They are quick, so as you lay underneath your attic, you will be able to follow the noise from one side of the room to the other.
+They are quick, so as you lay underneath your attic, you can follow the noise from one side of the room to the other.

-Imagine a rat on wooden flooring and that is what you will be hearing.
-The scurrying noises can be extremely concerning and will no doubt affect what sleep you are going to get that night!
+Imagine a rat on wooden flooring, and that is what you will be hearing.
+The scurrying noises can be extremely concerning and will undoubtedly affect what sleep you are going to get that night!